Skip to main content

 Now, simply paste the links to the .jpg or .gif of the image, and you'll see them render in your Coda doc

-How can I rearrange the order of my columns?
+How do I change the order and width of my columns?

 If you decide you would like to rearrange the order of your columns, you can simply drag and drop the columns from the headers.